EPUB Validation Quick Check

 Warning pattern: duplicate id or anchor target

-Fix: Ensure each chapter and major section heading has a unique target in source content.
+Fix: Make sure each chapter and major section heading has one unique target in the source content.

 Verify: Validator no longer reports duplicate identifiers.